 This means that building a public roadmap can be a daunting task.

-If you’re a Canny user, you know that we have a (public) roadmap feature available, too.
+If you’re a Canny user, you know that we offer public product roadmap software, too.

 However, if you’re not a Canny user (maybe you should be?), you’re probably wondering about other options out there.

-Today, we’re going to look at three companies who solved their roadmap needs without a specialized tool—and did it well!
+In this post, we’re going to look at three companies who solved their roadmap needs without a specialized tool, and did it well!

 We’ll look at why they’re good, and what to learn from them.